conoroshea1996/elderJsTest/src/routes/blog/hiring-made-easy-global-organisations-cluster.md

 ---
-title: "Hiring made easy for global organisations with Cluster"
+title: 'Hiring made easy for global organisations with Cluster'
-date: "2018-02-09"
+date: '2018-02-09'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "hiring-made-easy-global-organisations-cluster"
+slug: 'hiring-made-easy-global-organisations-cluster'
-seoTitle: "Cluster: Hiring made easy for global organisations | HireHive ATS"
+seoTitle: 'Cluster: Hiring made easy for global organisations | HireHive ATS'
-seoDescription: "Company growth is exciting and can provide new opportunities for your organisation.
-How can HireHive Cluster help you make great new hires?"
+seoDescription: 'Company growth is exciting and can provide new opportunities for your organisation.
+How can HireHive Cluster help you make great new hires?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/photo-1502920514313-52581002a659.jpg"
+coverImage: '/images/photo-1502920514313-52581002a659.jpg'
 ---

 _Company growth is exciting and can provide new opportunities for your organisation.
 Making great new hires will help your company's reach, but how can HireHive Cluster help you do this?_